Managing Secrets in Agentic AI Systems

 Sometimes the output of an agentic workflow is a credential itself.
 Maybe your agent provisioned a new database and needs to hand the connection string to a developer.
 Or it generated an API key for a new service.

 This is where ephemeral, one-time secret sharing comes in.
-Instead of having the agent print the credential in chat or write it to a log, it can create a self-destructing link:
+Instead of having the agent print the credential in chat or write it to a log, it can create a self-destructing link through a local client or trusted delivery service:

 def deliver_credential_to_human(secret: str, recipient: str):